Your Holiday Story10 comments

 We can give ourselves the best present today by staying in the present.
 In the present, we can create a new holiday story.
 And the best part we can put all of our favorite things in this new story (i.e., love, joy, caring, connection).
 We can take some action along with this new story, by acting on these favorite things or noticing that we are already acting on them: call an old friend, write a thank you note, donate money, share a hug.

 That broken person in the old holiday story is only you if you keep it as your story.
 You, right now, in this moment are not that you in that old holiday story.
 You can reinvent yourself and your holiday.
-You can ask yourself:
+And, you can ask yourself:

 What does that old story need from you to keep it alive?